Sudden Death (1995 film): Retrospective

 Collider and Moviefone both mentioned Sudden Death in their chronological list of the greatest action films of the 1990s.
 Entertainment.ie listed Sudden Death at 76 on their 2019 list of the greatest action films of all time.
 In a list of action films that did something better than Die Hard, Screen Rant praised Sudden Deaths superior setpieces.

 Novelization

-The novelization of the film was written by American novellist Stephen Mertz, and published by Boulevard Books.
+The novelization of the film was written by American novelist Stephen Mertz, and published by Boulevard Books.
 An audiobook version was produced, which is read by the film's co-star Powers Boothe.

+Soundtrack

-SoundtrackSudden Deaths score was composed and produced by John Debney.
+Sudden Deaths score was composed and produced by John Debney.
 A selection of Debney's tracks was released on CD by film music label Varèse Sarabande shortly before the film's release date, and has since become available in digital format.
+In 2024, Varèse Sarabande re-released the soundtrack, this time included the whole scoring session remastered from the original archives.